 The word 'bingo' can refer to a game, a brand, a nickname, or a given name, so searches for 'bingo net worth' pull in results from a few different directions.
 On a net-worth reference site like this one, the focus is always on real public figures: entertainers, personalities, athletes, or media figures who happen to go by the name or stage name 'Bingo.'
 The game itself doesn't have a net worth in any meaningful financial sense, and neither does the concept of bingo as an industry, at least not in the format these searches are typically asking about.

 The SEO reality is that any celebrity net worth site will generate a page for anyone whose name includes 'bingo,' regardless of whether they're a bingo player, a socialite, a TV personality, or something else entirely.
 That's why you'll land on profiles for people like Bingo Gubelmann (a well-connected New York socialite and media figure) rather than, say, a competitive bingo hall champion.
 Clarifying who you're actually researching is the first and most important step before you trust any number you read.
+Net worth methodology (Bloomberg Billionaires Index methodology) notes that bloomberg describes its billionaire-net-worth calculation as striving for transparency, with valuation notes per asset (subscriber access), and that each billionaire (or a representative) is given an opportunity to respond regarding the net worth calculation.

 What net worth actually includes